2020 UEFA Europa League Odds Tracker

-If you happen to be bullish on Chelsea, or another Champions League team’s chances, Bovada is offering a bet this offseason on ‘Any Champions Leauge Team’ at odds of +300.
+If you happen to be bullish on Chelsea, or another Champions League team’s chances, some books are offering a bet this offseason on ‘Any Champions Leauge Team’ at odds of +300.

 Past Europa League Winners

-Speaking of betting on current Champions League teams to win Europa, it’s a bet that paid off nearly 50-pecent of the time of late.
+Speaking of betting on current Champions League teams to win Europa, it’s a bet that paid off nearly 50-percent of the time of late.
 In the past 11 years a UCL side has lifted the trophy five times.

 Despite the tournament featuring some of the lesser teams in Europe, the title is still often lifted by a side coming from one of the big five leagues in the continent.
 That’s been the case in each of the past eight years and nine of ten.
 Porto from the Portuguese league won in 2010.
 In 2009 Ukranian side Shakhtar Donestk were the last winners of the competition when it was still called the UEFA Cup

 2020 UEFA Europa League Odds By Top 5 Leagues